 If you have a wired pair, you can try securing this around your ear to prevent the cable tugging at the earbud, and some brands are specifically designed to do this.

-On-ear or over-ear headphones sit on the outside of the head and are the biggest of the headphones for cycling options.
+On-ear or over-ear headphones sit on the outside of the head and are the biggest of the headphone options.

 These are often a go-to for cyclists looking for complete sound immersion while they dial in to the zone ahead of racing or specific efforts and want to limit distractions.

-There are a lot of varieties on the market, with some offering one-touch sound amplification, meaning you don't have to remove the headphones to have an in-person conversation, and built-in mics also meaning that it's possible to pair with a devise for a call or discord chat.
+There are a lot of varieties on the market, with some offering one-touch sound amplification, meaning you don't have to remove the headphones to have an in-person conversation.
+Built-in mics also mean that it's possible to pair with a device for a call or Discord chat.

-However with their size comes the obvious implication with helmets, and therefore are far from idea to use outside.
-The other issue that most riders note is the heat build up, so it's important if you do opt for on-ear headphones, you choose a sports specific option, which will aim to be more breathable, sweat resistant and have washable pads.
+However with their size comes the obvious interference with helmets, and therefore they are far from idea to use outside.
+The other issue that most riders note is the heat build up, so it's important if you do opt for on-ear headphones that you choose a sports specific option, which will aim to be more breathable, sweat resistant and have washable pads.